Blakemagne/GMB-review-simulator/README.md

 # Review Rating Simulator

 A free, open-source web-based tool to visualize and simulate Google-style star ratings and forecast additional 5★ reviews needed to reach a target average.
-Built with vanilla HTML, CSS, and JavaScript, it mimics a Podium-style aesthetic and runs entirely client-side.
+Built with vanilla HTML, CSS, and JavaScript, it mimics a Podium-style aesthetic and can run entirely client-side.

 ## 🚀 Features